haacked/haacked.com/_posts/2019/2019-07-12-deploy-to-azure.markdown

 I like this option because in theory, it's less moving parts.
 However, to get it all to work turned out to be a pain because of some confusing documentation.

-### Creating the SitePackages folder
+## Create the SitePackages folder

-If you're running a Web App in App Services, Azure provides this really neat administrative Kudu website.
+If you're running a Web App in App Services, Azure provides this useful administrative Kudu website.
 Kudu is a deployment system for deploying web apps to Azure from many sources.

-To get to the website, you just need to append .scm to your web app's URL in the right place.
+To get to the website, append .scm to your web app's URL in the right place.
 For example, when you set up a web app, Azure will give you a URL that looks like: `https://my-app-name.azurewebsites.net`.

 All you have to do is insert `scm.` between your app name and `azurewebsites.net`.
 Thus in the example above, you'd visit `https://my-app-name.scm.azurewebsites.net` in your browser.